sinonjs/sinon/docs/release-source/release/fakes.md

 Wraps an existing `Function` to record all interactions, while leaving it up to the `func` to provide the behaviour.

-This is useful when complex behaviour not covered by the `sinon.fake.*` methods or when wrapping an existing function or method.
+This is useful when complex behaviour not covered by the `sinon.fake.*` methods is required or when wrapping an existing function or method.

 ### Adding the fake to the system under test

-Unlike `spy` and `stub`, `fake` only knows about creating fakes, not about replacing properties in the system under test.
+Unlike `sinon.spy` and `sinon.stub`, `sinon.fake` only knows about creating fakes, not about replacing properties in the system under test.

 To replace a property, you can use the `sinon.replace` method.